chenfeng1234567/llm_chatbot/doc/User story.md

 ## Christine

-Christine is a 70-year-old woman retired schoolteacher and is interested in learning how to stay active.
+Christine is a 70-year-old female retired schoolteacher and is interested in learning how to stay active.
 She hopes the chatbot can guide her through light exercise routines.
 In addition, she is a vegetarian so she hopes the chatbot can provide meal ideas to help her sustain intake of protein and other key nutrients.